rethinkdb/rethinkdb/docs/index.rst

-- Various dataset sizes, including datasets that fit into main memory, large datasets with *active* datasets that fit into main memory, and datasets require disk access for every operation.
+- Various dataset sizes, including datasets that fit into main memory, large datasets with *active* datasets that fit into main memory, and datasets that require disk access for every operation.
-- Workloads with different, very large and very small read/write ratios.
+- Workloads with very large, very small, and mixed read/write ratios.
 - A wide range of key and value sizes.
-- Thousands of network connections.
+- Thousands of concurrent network connections.
 - Pipelined as well as blocking operation requests.

 In addition to supporting legacy hardware, RethinkDB takes full advantage of modern architectures, including multicore servers, solid-state drives, NUMA architectures, and fast Ethernet.
-It ships with tools that help easily perform data migration and recovery, run data consistency checks, do performance tuning, etc.
+It ships with tools that help easily perform data migration and recovery, run data consistency checks, do performance tuning, and more.

 This manual describes the features exposed by RethinkDB in significant detail.
 For additional questions, please contact RethinkDB support_.